tsukinoko-kun/ClayMan/Readme.md

         - bool **leftButtonDown**, the current state of the left mouse button.
     - Returns: None.
 - `buildLayout`
-    - Purpose: Wraps the user layout callback between Clay_BeginLayout and Clay_EndLayout and calls them in order.
+    - Purpose: Wraps the user layout callback between `beginLayout` and `endLayout` and calls them in order.
+It also tracks and auto-closes elements to prevent crashes.
 Call this once per frame, before rendering.
     - Params: **void (*userLayoutFunction)()**, the user's callback function for their layout.
     - Returns: **Clay_RenderCommandArray** instance, to be used by renderer.